symbiontik/k3s-gitops/README.md

 - A GitHub Account
 - A Cloudflare Account with a domain
 - A Terraform Cloud Account
-- A PC/VM with at least 6GB RAM
+- A PC/VM with at least 8GB RAM
+- Humility, patience, and resilience

 ## Deployment overview

 This guide will walk you through the following steps:

+1. Setup
     1. Fork this repo
     1. OS Installation
     1. Connect to your Kubernetes node
     1. Generate a Cloudflare API key
     1. Generate a Terraform Cloud API token
+    1. Generate a GitHub OAuth token for Cloudflare
+    1. Generate a GitHub Personal Access Token for Terraform Cloud
     1. Configure secrets encryption
     1. Prepare for deployment
+1. Deployment
-1. Configure Flux
+    1. Configure and Deploy Flux
+    1. Deploy your Kubernetes cluster resources
+    1. Automate external resource creation
-1. Deploy some apps
+    1. Access your apps from anywhere
+1. Security
+    1. Extend Zero Trust security
+1. Additional Automation
     1. Automate k3s updates
     1. Automate your app updates
     1. Automate external resource creation
-1. Access your apps from anywhere
-1. Integrate Zero Trust security
+1. Operations
-1. Add SSO to your apps
+    1. Add your own apps
+    1. Observability, health-checking, and performance
+1. Extras
     1. Visualize your repo
-1. Observability, health-checking, and performance
-1. Add your own apps

 **Note**: In order to stay focused on secure GitOps practices, these practices will not be covered in depth within this guide: